rajeeell/AdaptiveBERT/README.md

 pip install transformers tensorflow pandas scikit-learn

 ## Data Preprocessing
-Before using the model, you should preprocess your dataset.
-If you choose to use your own custom dataset, follow these steps:
+Before using the model, ensure your dataset is preprocessed.
+If you are working with a custom dataset, follow these steps:

-1. Tokenize your dataset and assign labels to each news article.
+1. Tokenize the dataset and assign labels to each news article.

-2. Convert labels to binary format, ensuring they are compatible with the model's requirements.
+2. Convert the labels into a binary format to align with the model's requirements.

-3. For a quick start, you can use the provided example dataset (BBC Text Classification) and follow the preprocessing steps outlined in the code.
+3. For a quick start, use the provided example dataset (BBC Text Classification) and follow the preprocessing steps outlined in the code.

-4. Fine-tune the DistilBERT model on your preprocessed dataset.
+4. Fine-tune the DistilBERT model on the preprocessed dataset.

-5. Save the fine-tuned model in the saved_models directory.
-(Make sure you have permissions to write in the current path of your OS)
+5. Save the fine-tuned model in the **saved_models** directory, ensuring you have the necessary write permissions for your operating system.

 ## Usage
 You can use the fine-tuned DistilBERT model to classify news articles.
 Run the following script and enter the news article text when prompted:

 bash
 Copy code
 python predict.py
-The script will classify the news article into one of the following categories: Business, Entertainment, Politics, Sport, Tech based on the given input.
+The script will categorize the news article into one of the following classifications based on the provided input: Business, Entertainment, Politics, Sport, or Tech.

 ## Model Fine-Tuning
-If you want to fine-tune the DistilBERT model on your own dataset, follow these steps:
+To fine-tune the DistilBERT model on your own dataset, follow these steps:

-1. Prepare your dataset in a format similar to the example dataset (BBC Text Classification).
+1. Format your dataset similarly to the provided BBC Text Classification dataset.

-2. Modify the code to load and preprocess your dataset.
+2. Update the code to load and preprocess your dataset accordingly.

-3. Fine-tune the model using the TFTrainer.
+3. Use the TFTrainer to fine-tune the model.

-4. Save the fine-tuned model in the saved_models directory.
+4. Save the fine-tuned model in the **saved_models** directory.

 ## Contributing
 Contributions to this project are welcome!
 If you encounter issues or have suggestions for improvements, please open an issue or create a pull request.

-## Additional Notes
-1. Please be aware that training time may vary depending on the dataset size and the number of epochs used for training.
-2. The average training time in my case was <7 hours
-3. Currently working on train.py file

-## Credits
-1. @ github.com/rohan-paul
-2. ChatGPT